DesignByOnyx/shadow-dom-crawler/README.md

 ### `findNode(selector: string, startNode?: Node | Node[] | NodeList)`

+This method is analagous to [`Element.prototype.querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelector), but works with open shadow DOMs.

-Given a **simple CSS selector** string, will start crawling the document in search of a matching element and will stop crawling as soon as one is found.
+Given a valid CSS selector string, will start crawling the document in search of a matching element and will stop crawling as soon as one is found.
 If no item is found, this will return `null`.
 By default this will start crawling at the `document.body`.
 You can pass an optional second parameter of `Node | Node[] | NodeList` from where to start crawling:

 ```js
 import { findNode } from 'shadow-dom-crawler';